icon

 For the most up-to-date distribution records, see:

-National Biodiversity Network (NBN) - Europe (mostly UK) database of species occurrence
+National Biodiversity Network (NBN) - Europe (mostly UK) database of species occurrence (best to see historical records)

 iNaturalist - most up to data records of the species occurrence